axelvag/WebSite_calculator/README.md

 # Access
 $ cd WebSite_IP_address_calculator

-# Put it in a php host/manager like 000WebHost
+# Put it in a php host/manager/server like 000WebHost or Apache

 # DADAM you have your website online
 ```